mariesophiet/master_thesis/docs/developer_information/project_scripts.md

 This script handles the client-side operations for the automated TLS handshake performance testing.
 It performs tests across various combinations of PQC and Hybrid-PQC digital signature and KEM algorithms, as well as classical-only handshakes.
 The script includes error handling and will coordinate with the client to retry failed tests using control signalling.
 This script is intended to be called only by the `pqc_tls_performance_test.sh` script and **cannot be run manually**.

 ### tls_speed_test.sh
 This script performs TLS cryptographic operation benchmarking.
-It tests the CPU performance of PQC, Hybrid-PQC, and classical digital signature and KEM operations as implemented within OpenSSL (either natively or via OQS-Provider).
+It tests the CPU performance of PQC, Hybrid-PQC, and classical digital signature and KEM operations implemented within OpenSSL (natively or via OQS-Provider).
 This script is intended to be called only by the `pqc_tls_performance_test.sh` script and **cannot be run manually**.
-It is only called if the machine or current shell has been designated as the client (depending on whether single machine or separate machine testing is performed).
+It is only called if the machine or current shell has been designated as the client (depending on whether single-machine or separate-machine testing is performed).

 ### tls_generate_keys.sh
 This script generates all the certificates and private keys needed for TLS handshake performance testing.
 It creates a certificate authority (CA) and server certificate for each PQC, Hybrid-PQC, and classical digital signature algorithm and KEM used in the tests.
 The generated keys must be copied to the client machine before running handshake tests so both machines can access the required certificates.
 This is particularly relevant if conducting testing between two machines over a physical/virtual network.